 a little about

 From 1994-2005 Williams was Editor and Commissioning Editor (from 1997) for contemporary art for Phaidon Press, London.
-In 2013 she was a judge on the Max Mara Art Prize for Women Artists; in 2014 a nominator for the Paul Hamlyn Foundation Awards for Artists; in 2018 a judge for the Other Art Fair.
-Since 2016 Williams is a member of the Whitechapel Gallery Ventures Board, and the Advisory Board for the Contemporary Painters series, Lund Humphries art publishers, New York.
+She has served as a judge on the Max Mara Art Prize for Women Artists (2013); a nominator for the Paul Hamlyn Foundation Awards for Artists (2014); and a judge for the Other Art Fair (2018).
+Williams was a member of the Whitechapel Gallery Ventures Board (2016-23), and the Advisory Board for the Contemporary Painters series, Lund Humphries art publishers, New York.

-Dr. Williams is co-author of The Art Book for Children (Phaidon, 2005) which is translated into ten languages and was awarded an English Association prize for Best Non-Fiction Children’s Book in 2006.
+Dr. Williams is co-author of The Art Book for Children (Phaidon, 2005; revised 2024) which is translated into ten languages and was awarded an English Association prize for Best Non-Fiction Children’s Book in 2006.

-From 2023 Williams’ main activity is a textile-based studio art practice.
+From 2023 Williams’ main activity is a textile-based studio practice.

 contact: info [at] gildawilliams.com